Mallonbacka/custom-component-digitransit/README.md

 ### Cards

+You can show the data on a dashboard using a card.
+To use the following examples, create a card using the "code editor" view to add a YAML definition, and swap `sensor.pasila_h0089_next_departure` to your own sensor ID.

 #### Entity Card

 Adding the sensor to an "Entity Card" shows the name, icon and number of minutes to the next departure (on any line):